jbcodeforce/jbcodeforce.github.io/docs/coding/gitops.md

 * Git is the source of truth.
 * Separate application source code (Java/Go) from deployment manifests i.e the application source code and the GitOps configuration reside in separate git repositories.
-* Deployment manifests are standard Kubernetes (k8s) manifests i.e Kubernetes manifests in the GitOps repository can be simply applied with nothing more than a oc apply.
+* Deployment manifests are standard Kubernetes (k8s) manifests i.e Kubernetes manifests in the GitOps repository can be simply applied with nothing more than a `oc apply`.
-* Kustomize for defining the differences between environments i.e reusable parameters with extra resources described using kustomization.yaml.
+* Kustomize for defining the differences between environments i.e reusable parameters with extra resources described using `kustomization.yaml`.
+* Minimize yaml duplication - no copy/paste
+* Support two axis of configuration: clusters and environments: prod, test, dev.
+Accept separating production repo if organization is willing to do so.
+* Prefer a multi-folder and/or multi-repo structure over multi-branch.
+Avoid dev or test confifuration in different branches.
+In a microservices world, a one branch per environment will quickly lead to an explosion of branches which again becomes difficult and cumbersome to maintain.
+* Minimize specific gitops tool dependencies
+* Do not put independent applications or applications managed by different teams in the same repo.

 ### Concepts